rancher/docs/content/rancher/v2.5/en/monitoring-alerting/rbac/_index.md

 On a high level, the following permissions are assigned by default as a result.

-### Users with k8s Admin / Edit Permissions
+### Users with Kubernetes Admin/Edit Permissions

-Only those with the the cluster-admin / admin / edit `ClusterRole` should be able to:
+Only those with the the cluster-admin, admin or edit `ClusterRole` should be able to:

 - Modify the scrape configuration of Prometheus deployments via ServiceMonitor and PodMonitor CRs
 - Modify the alerting / recording rules of a Prometheus deployment via PrometheusRules CRs

-### Users with k8s View Permissions
+### Users with Kubernetes View Permissions

-Only those with who have some k8s `ClusterRole` should be able to:
+Only those with who have some Kubernetes `ClusterRole` should be able to:

 - View the configuration of Prometheuses that are deployed within the cluster
 - View the configuration of Alertmanagers that are deployed within the cluster
 - View the scrape configuration of Prometheus deployments via ServiceMonitor and PodMonitor CRs
-- View the alerting / recording rules of a Prometheus deployment via PrometheusRules CRs
+- View the alerting/recording rules of a Prometheus deployment via PrometheusRules CRs

-## Additional Monitoring Roles
+# Additional Monitoring Roles

 Monitoring also creates six additional `Roles` that are not assigned to users by default but are created within the cluster.
 Admins should use these roles to provide more fine-grained access to users: